Tephaany/kalliope_neuron_slack/README.md

 ## Specification

-The Slack Neuron has multiple available actions : POST, READ Each of them requires specific options, return values and synapses example :
+The Slack Neuron has multiple available actions : POST, READ.

+Each of them requires specific options, return values and synapses example :

 #### POST